mydoomfr/go-ovh-availabilities/README.md

 $ go-ovh-availabilities -c /path/to/config.json
 ```

+Well tested on : W10, OSX Mojave & Ubuntu 16.04

 ## Configuration

-- Refresh (mandatory) is the interval to wait before the next API request. (seconds)
+- Refresh (mandatory) is the interval to wait before the next API request. (seconds) Warning: Do not use low-value or you may be automatically banned.
 - Wanted.Name (optional) is your custom search name.
 - Wanted.Hardware (mandatory) is the "id" of the dedicated server.
 You can get it from the Kimsufi or Souyoustart website by inspecting the source code.
 - Wanted.Region (optional) refers to the geolocation.